lindleyw/autonav/readme.txt

 		     /folder -- displays a table of images located in the wp-content/uploads/folder directory
 		     Optional parameters, in a comma-separated list:
 			  excerpt  -- Display the child page's manual excerpt (see FAQ) thumb    -- Display the page's thumbnail
 			  title    -- Display the page's title
+			  siblings -- Display sibling pages (other children of parent) self     -- Include this page in siblings (normally excluded)
 			Example: display="list,thumb,excerpt"
      caption="x"     Adds a caption to the table.
 (First table only, see combine below) columns="4"     Displays 4 columns of images